dsasp/Easy3DScoreSupport/en_help.md

 ### Show current event statistics

-Tap on the statistics button (bar chart icon) to review current event statistics.
+Tap on 'Statistics' button to review current event statistics.

-General information and the list of archers sorted by current total score is shown.
+General information and the list of archers sorted by total score is shown.

-Tap on a row in the archers list to get detailed archer statistics.
+Tap on archer's row for detailed archer statistics.

 # Modify built-in scoring systems

-A set of famous 3D archery scoring systems is built into the app.
+A set of known 3D archery scoring systems is built into the app.

 However, chances are high you are looking for a different scoring system.